2019 El Paso Walmart shooting: Victims

-The shooting has been described as the deadliest anti-Latino attack in recent U.S. history, resulting in 23 deaths and 23 injuries.
-One victim died the day after the event, another victim died two days after, and a third died eight months later on April 26, 2020.
+The shooting has been described as the deadliest anti-Latino attack in recent U.S. history, resulting in 23 deaths and 22 injuries.
+Twenty of the victims were pronounced dead at the scene, one victim died the day after the event, another victim died two days after, and a third died eight months later on April 26, 2020.
 Among the dead were thirteen Americans, eight Mexicans and one German.
 The names, ages, and citizenships of 22 of the dead were released by the El Paso Police Department on August 5.
 Seventeen were 56 or older, two were in their 40s, two in their 20s, one was 36, and one was 15.

 Thirteen victims were taken to the University Medical Center of El Paso, and another eleven to the Del Sol Medical Center.
 Two children, ages 2 and 9, were transferred to El Paso Children's Hospital after their conditions were stabilized.
 The Del Sol Medical Center patients were between 35 and 82 years old.

 Perpetrator

 Patrick Wood Crusius (born July 27, 1998) was arrested shortly after the shooting and charged with capital murder.
-A 21-year-old white male, he was last known to have lived in his family's home in Allen, Texas, in the Dallas–Fort Worth metroplex, approximately 650 mi from El Paso.
+A 21-year-old white man, he was last known to have lived in his family's home in Allen, Texas, in the Dallas–Fort Worth metroplex, approximately 650 mi from El Paso.
 He graduated in 2017 from Plano Senior High School, and was enrolled at Collin College from 2017 until spring 2019.

-Crusius legally purchased a GP WASR-10 semiautomatic rifle and 1,000 rounds of hollow-point ammunition online in June 2019.
+Crusius legally purchased a GP WASR-10 semi-automatic rifle and 1,000 rounds of hollow-point ammunition online in June 2019.
 During his first interrogation, he told detectives he had targeted Mexicans, according to an arrest warrant affidavit.

-Crusius has been diagnosed with schizoaffective disorder.
+Crusius was also diagnosed with schizoaffective disorder.

+Crusius registered to vote in 2016 as a Republican and had a Twitter account from 2017 that showed a photo of Donald Trump in the Oval Office.
+He also had a pro-Trump poll that included responses such as "#BuildTheWall, #NoSanctuaryCities, #KeepGitmoOpen and #BanSyrianRefugees".